fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 `OR` operator is used when you want to combine multiple conditions like Between, Equals or Greater.
 The output filtered will be based on one of the conditions.

 In the above tabular data, the Country column has three countries.
 To combine more than one conditions, use more than one OR as part of the WHERE clause.
-To filter the data for Countries starting from **I** and **A**, run the following query:
+The code to filter the data for Countries starting from **I** and **A** is given below:

 ```
 // Name starts with M or Name starts with L